Can someone disagree with their team in parliament? Are there consequences?

 Parliamentary parties – political parties with elected members – are influential because their members work as a team and generally vote the same way on issues before the Parliament.
 Some of this influence will be lost if members of the team publicly disagree with each other, especially if they vote against their team in Parliament.
 Voting against your team is called ‘crossing the floor’.

 Each political party has its own rules about membership.
 Some parties may allow—but not encourage—members to vote against the team while others do not.
+Some parties may suspend members or even expel them from the party if they cross the floor.

 The best place in Parliament for members to disagree with their team—without consequences—is at party meetings.
 The main purpose of these meetings is to decide how the party will work together as a team.
 In party meetings, members may: